-Except for Burnett County, all the St. Croix River Valley counties had much lower proportions of their populations living in poverty than their respective state averages.
+Except for Burnett County, all the St. Croix River Valley counties had lower proportions of their populations living in poverty than their respective state averages.

 Wisconsin counties in the St. Croix River Valley tend to have higher proportions of their populations with incomes below the poverty line than their Minnesota counterparts.

-For Wisconsin and most of its St. Croix River Valley counties the percentage of individuals living in poverty was flat to slightly increasing until 2014.
+For Wisconsin and most of its St. Croix River Valley counties, the percentage of individuals living in poverty was flat to slightly increasing until 2014.

 St. Croix County has consistently had a substantially lower and Pierce and Polk Counties slightly lower proportions of their populations living in poverty than Wisconsin as a whole.